RetroAchievements/docs/docs/developer-docs/flags/remember.md

 | -- | --------- | ----- | ------ | ------ | --- | ----- | ------ | ------- | ----- |
 |  1 | Remember  | Mem   | 16-bit | 0x1234 |  -  | Delta | 16-Bit | 0x1224  |       |

-The Remember condition can optionally take two operand and process a value based on an operator such as multiplication, division, addition, subtraction, and others.
+The Remember condition can optionally take two operands and process a value based on an operator such as multiplication, division, addition, subtraction, and others.
 In this example, we used the subtraction operator to store the equivalent value as in the first example, but we do it in a single line.

 ### Using the Stored Value